Failing to hash into supersingular isogeny graphs: Iterating to supersingular -invariants

 \subsection{Random functions with fixed points}

 We use the functional graph perspective on random mappings and the asymptotic analysis developed in Flajolet and Odlyzko~\cite{FO90} to analyze functions with many fixed points.
-A function on $n$ elements with $m$ fixed points is represented by: \begin{itemize} \item A functional graph, consisting of $m$ rooted trees (one for each fixed point) plus a set of components without fixed points; \item Each component without fixed points is a collection of trees of length greater than 1 with the roots are permuted cyclically; \item Each rooted tree is a node (the root) together with a possibly empty set of rooted trees that are the children. \end{itemize} Note that all of these objects are labeled.
+For a function $f: S \to S$, the vertices are $S$ and there is a directed edge from $a$ to $b$ if $f(a) = b$.
+A function on $n$ elements with $m$ fixed points is represented by: \begin{itemize} \item A functional graph, consisting of $m$ rooted trees (one for each fixed point) plus a set of components without fixed points; \item Each component without fixed points is a collection of (at least two) trees where the roots are permuted cyclically; \item Each rooted tree is a node (the root) together with a possibly empty set of rooted trees that are the children. \end{itemize} Note that all of these objects are labeled.

 As in \cite{FO90}, there is a standard method to give relationships between exponential generating functions for these objects.
 Let $F_m(z)$ be the exponential generating function for random mappings with exactly $m$ fixed points.
 This means that